brianpurkiss/site-checklist/README.md

-This is a Work In Progress list of todo items that need to be completed on every website.
+This is a list of todo items that need to be completed on every website.
+It is intended to help prevent developers from forgetting about the million and one things that need to be customized for every website.

+Such a list is never complete, feel free to suggest additions.

 # [Checklist for every site.](checklist-every-site.md)